There may be affiliate links in this post. Read my disclosure policy to learn more.

 The observatory sits at the highest peak in Griffith Park and has been featured in movies like Rebel Without a Cause and LaLa Land.
 It is a veritable icon of Los Angeles.

-I recommend going up right before sunset so you can get a great view of the city but stay until the sunsets so the twinkling lights of LA are on.
+I recommend going up right before sunset so you can get a great view of the city, but stay until the sunset so the twinkling lights of LA are on.
 Both are crazy cool views, but I like the nighttime view the best.
 (So do most people if the crowds are any indicator.)
 It reminds me of East Rock Park in New Haven or Mont-Royal in Montreal but on a much larger scale.

 Admission is free but parking is $10 and limited.
 Get there before the nighttime rush so that you don’t have to hike all the way to the top.